[Updated: 9 September 2019]

 Address: Jl.
 Jend.
 Sudirman No.44, Gowongan, Jetis, Kota Yogyakarta, Daerah Istimewa Yogyakarta 55233, Indonesia

-If you need to fill your tummy while you’re at Kampung Code, head over to Roaster And Bear, a hipster cafe specialising in a variety of local and Western dishes.
-Continue your photo shoot here with their bear-themed or sink your teeth in their delightful dishes.
-Try out their yummy dishes like Nasi Goreng Salmon or Ayam Bakar Bumbu Bali 😋
+If you need to fill your tummy while you're at Kampung Code, head over to Roaster And Bear, a hipster cafe specialising in a variety of local and Western dishes.
+Continue your photoshoot here with their bear-themed latte art, yummy snacks, or delightful mains like Nasi Goreng Salmon or Ayam Bakar Bumbu Bali that will leave you feeling satisfied. 😋

 Address: Jl.
 P. Mangkubumi No.52, Gowongan, Jetis, Kota Yogyakarta, Daerah Istimewa Yogyakarta 55233, Indonesia